-Not all emojis have the option to change their skin color, so you need to long-press the emoji to find a pop-up with different color variations of the same emoji.
+Not all emojis can change their skin color, so you need to long-press the emoji to find a pop-up with different color variations of the same emoji.

 Though it seems trivial initially, it has an impact, especially on those who advocate inclusivity and equality for all.